What Is Cash Reconciliation? A Complete Overview

 What Is Cash Reconciliation?

-Cash reconciliation is the process of comparing two sets of financial records — records such as POS transactions versus the amount of cash collected by cashier or by till.
-This process, regardless of industry or geographic location, is necessary in order to complete a business’s financial close at the end of the month and to accurately record revenue and ensure cash accountability.
+Cash reconciliation is the process of comparing two sets of financial records — records such as bank statements versus the physical amount of actual cash on hand.
+This process, regardless of industry or geographic location, is necessary in order to complete a business’s financial close at the end of the month.

 How Is Cash Reconciliation Performed?